 Toxic Childhood

-Toxic Childhood – Toxic Childhood is where rapid technological and cultural changes cause psychological and physical damage to children
+Toxic Childhood is where rapid technological and cultural changes cause psychological and physical damage to children

-The concept of Toxic Childhood is one of the main criticisms of the March of Progress view of chilhood – it is especially critical of the idea that more education and products for children are necessarily good for them.
+The concept of Toxic Childhood is one of the main criticisms of the March of Progress view of chilhood.
+It is especially critical of the idea that more education and products for children are necessarily good for them.

-The Term Toxic Childhood was invented by Sue Palmer, a former primary school headteacher, in her 2006 book: ‘Toxic Childhood: How the Modern World is Damaging Our Children and What We Can Do About It.
+Sue Palmer, a former primary school headteacher invented the term toxic childhood.
+Her theory is outlined in her 2006 book: Toxic Childhood: How the Modern World is Damaging Our Children and What We Can Do About It‘.

 toxic-childhood-book

-In the book, Palmer argues that a toxic mix of technological and cultural changes are having a negative impact on the development of a growing number of children, and she outlines six main ways in which childhhood has become increasingly toxic over the years.
+In the book, Palmer argues that a toxic mix of technological and cultural changes are having a negative impact on the development of a growing number of children, and she outlines six main ways in which childhood has become increasingly toxic over the years.

 A few years ago Sue Palmer’s Web Site had a very clear summary of six social changes which were damaging children’s early development, listed below….

-1. The decline of outdoor play – linked to increased childhood obesity
+1. The decline of outdoor play – linked to increased childhood obesity.

-2. The commercialisation of childhood – linked to children being exploited by advertisers
+2. The commercialisation of childhood – linked to children being exploited by advertisers.

-3. The ‘schoolification’ of early childhood – which reduces independence
+3. The ‘schoolification’ of early childhood – which reduces independence.

-4. The decline of listening, language and communication skills – because of shortened attention spans
+4. The decline of listening, language and communication skills – because of shortened attention spans.

-5. Screen saturation – reduces face to face interaction
+5. Screen saturation – reduces face to face interaction.

 6. Tests, targets and education – increases anxiety among children.